nickjalbert/isittimetodriveacrossthe.us/NOTES.md

   * local Dogger stops by
     * Army vet + DJ
   * Mady is better cook than Whitney
-  * Girls like rap music
+  * Girls like rap music, Matt talks about Coachella and Lagunitas
   * Shower at Frank Day's Motel Annex
   * Decide to push on 8 hours after arrival